Skip to main content Skip to navigation

 Alongside all the other university and departmental requirement for your programme, if your programme of study began since or in academic year 2021/22 then:

-• to be awarded a BSc or to progress from year 3 to year 4 (MMath) you must pass at least 90 CATS of FHEQ Level 6 modules.
+• to be awarded a BSc or to progress from year 3 to year 4 of the MMath, you must pass at least 90 CATS of FHEQ Level 6 modules.

-• First, you should choose modules you are really interested in; finding optional modules you are well motivated to work on is an excellent path to success at university.
+• Choose modules you are really interested in, not just those that are "supposed to be easy".
+Finding optional modules you are motivated to work on is an excellent path to success at university.

 Keep an open mind

 When you arrive at university you will probably have some idea of what your favourite areas of mathematics are.
-That's great but do also keep an open mind about this as your university programme begins.
-Rather than deciding straight away that you don't like pure maths or applied maths for example, wait until you've taken some of your core modules.
-You'll probably find that neither is quite what you expect it to be, and this will inform your choices for the later years.
+But as you progress, your preferences will undoubtedly change.
+So rather than deciding straight away that you don't like a certain topic, wait until you have taken some of your core modules.
+You will probably find that those modules are not quite what you expect it to be, and this will inform your choices for the later years.

 Two strings to your bow